Sunday, August 7, 2011

 Jonathan Richman is what might be termed an acquired taste.
 Fortunately I acquired the taste a few years back and still retain it to this day.

 The Modern Lovers album is often cited as being the "bridge between the Velvet Underground and the Ramones" and that's not too far off the mark.
 The album is a thrilling slice of rock and roll, informed by equal parts suburban-kid anxiety and three-chord (or less) cool.
 The Modern Lovers' eponymous debut was actually recorded in the early 1970s,though officially it wasn't released until 1976 and contains the greatest two chord song in rock history in the classic Roadrunner.

 He was not the first geeky, awkward outsider to become a rock star, but he was one of the first to flaunt it so openly.
-In addition to Richman's obvious influence on punk, his whimsy, silliness, and geekiness is apparent in Talking Heads, They Might Be Giants, Weezer, Fountains of Wayne and many, many others.
+In addition to Richman's obvious influence on punk, his influence is also apparent in the likes of They Might Be Giants, Weezer, Fountains of Wayne and many, many others.

 The Modern Lovers - Pablo Picasso

 The Modern Lovers - Girlfriend